-Not every film score is award-worthy.
-Whether it’s the wrong style, the wrong composer, or both, I present the worst film scores I’ve ever listened to.
+Not every score is award-worthy.
+Whether it’s the wrong style, the wrong composer, or both, I present the worst movie scores I’ve ever listened to.
 Scores I consider either generic or underwhelming won’t be featured.
-Multiple scores by the same composer are fine.
-Individual pieces from a score are also fair game.
-At the bottom reside honorable mentions.
+Multiple scores by the same composer are fair game, as are individual pieces from a score.
+At the bottom reside some honorable mentions.

 Captain America: The Winter Soldier (Henry Jackman): I’ve talked about this one in passing before.
 The first Cap film had a patriotic, catchy score by Alan Silvestri.
-This one, however, pulls a 180- if not a 200- right off the first track.
+This one, however, pulls a 180- if not a 360- right off the first track.
 It starts with a Zimmer-esque horn blast after about half a minute of low synth, followed by another minute of synth and a second horn blast.
-It’s about that time, or another minute give or take, that you realize the remaining score’s almost nothing but gratuitous synthesizer and occasional strings/horns.
-It becomes unlistenable for all the wrong reasons.
+It’s about that time, give or take another minute, you realize the remaining score’s almost nothing but gratuitous synthesizer and occasional strings/horns.
+The resulting tracks become unlistenable for all the wrong reasons.

 Batman v Superman: Dawn of Justice (Hans Zimmer and Tom Holkenborg): Strike one, Zimmer!
 Combining composers on films sometimes results in great scores and sometimes not.
 The results here are less than good.
 Zimmer’s collaboration with Holkenborg (better known to some as Junkie XL), resulted in loud horns, thundering strings and an annoying drumbeat that somehow classifies as a theme mixed with synth.
 Now where have I heard that style before?
 I wrote a review when the movie came out (“Score Review: Batman v Superman…”), so check that out if you want my full opinion.

 Goldeneye (Eric Serra): The Frenchman became the fifth composer of the prestigious Bond franchise in 1995 joining the late John Barry, the late Marvin Hamlisch, Bill Conti and the late Michael Kamen, respectively.
 Although Goldeneye was wonderful, the score lacked.
 In what seems to be a common theme on this list Serra’s overuse of synth and little use of a traditional symphony (there’s only one full orchestral track), doom this score.
-It was so bad the production company hired another composer to orchestrate/rearrange a part of Serra’s score to make it sound more Bond-esque!
+It was so bad the producers hired another composer to orchestrate/rearrange an action track to make it sound more Bond-esque!